adrianomontecalvo/ARCore-MusicAR-Particle-Visualization/README.md

 # ARCore-MusicAR-Particle-Visualization
-MusicAR is a real-time audio visualization experiment using ARCore built with Unity Using the microphone as input, a beat detection algorithm decides when particles are to be emitted from a speaker prefab.
+MusicAR is a real-time audio visualization experiment using ARCore built with Unity.</br>
+Using the microphone as input, a beat detection algorithm decides when particles are to be emitted from a speaker prefab.